Cartoon-KAPOW!

 Upselling is where you persuade a prospect/customer to buy something of a higher value than they were originally planning to.
 Or where you persuade a customer who’s just bought from you to buy something further.

-For example, a prospect is thinking of buying your entry level package, but you convince them that the intermediate package would suit their needs better.
+For example, where a prospect is thinking of buying your entry level package, but you convince them that the intermediate package would suit their needs better.

-Or a customer has added a base product to their cart, so you show them the optional add-ons and peripherals that would make their experience of that product even better.
+Or where a customer has added a base product to their cart, so you show them the optional add-ons and peripherals that would make their experience of that product even better.

 UX: User eXperience